Columbia Travel Information

 - Colombia is very cheap because of the exchange rate so get out your money and spend.
 It will go a long way.
 They have good fashionable clothing and leather goods.

 - I have not yet visited all the other main cities but intend to.
 Friends have been to Medellin and from all accounts it is a nice safe place to go.

 - Walk the city wall of Old Cartagena.

 - Do a day trip to Rosario Island when in Catragena.

-- Cartagena has a big port and lots of cruise ships calling in.
-You can catch a small sailing boat from Cartagena to Panama.
-If you go to Club Nautica in Manga they will put your name on a list.
+- Destinasi Wisata Bandung has a large port and many cruise ships stop by.
+You can take a small sailboat from Cartagena to Panama.
+If you go to Club Nautica in Manga, they will put your name on the list.